 To input a page to the cache register and queue it to be moved to the NAND Flash array at the block and page address specified, write 80h to the command register.
-Unless this command has been preceded by a PROGRAM PAGE MULTI-PLANE (80h-11h) command, issuing the 80h to the command register clears all of the cache registers' contents on the selected target.
+Unless this command has been preceded by an 11h command, issuing the 80h to the command register clears all of the cache registers' contents on the selected target.
 Write five address cycles containing the column address and row address; data input cycles follow.
 Serial data is input beginning at the column address specified.
 At any time during the data input cycle, the CHANGE WRITE COLUMN (85h) and CHANGE ROW ADDRESS (85h) commands can be issued.
 When data input is complete, write 11h to the command register.
 The selected die (LUN) will go busy (RDY = 0, ARDY = 0) for ^tDBSY.